sirupsen/contestrus/README.md

 ## Development

-Run `script/bootstrap`.
+Run `script/setup`.
 This sets up your development environment:

 * Vendor all Contestrus' dependencies.
+* Create binstubs.
 * Creates the database.
 * Seeds the database with initial settings.
+* Seeds the database with a test contest.

 Run `bin/rake` to test Contestrus on your own machine.